AdobeDocs/experience-manager-cloud-service.it-IT/help/sites-cloud/authoring/personalization/multisite-targeted-content.md

 1. Navigate to the page where you want to restore inheritance and tap or click **Targeting** in the mode drop-down menu.
 1. Tocca o fai clic su **Inizia impostazione destinazione**.
-1. Select **Resume Live Copy** from the drop-down menu in the toolbar.
+1. Dal menu a discesa nella barra degli strumenti, seleziona **Riprendi Live Copy**.

    ![Ripresa della Live Copy](/help/sites-cloud/authoring/assets/multisite-resume.png)